febattista/SDP_lift_and_project/README.md

 # Usage
-In `parameters.py`, one can select the Datasets (see below) to run the experiments with and tune a variety of parameters.
+In `parameters.py`, the user can select the Datasets (see below) to run the experiments with and tune a variety of parameters.
 Detailed instructions on how to configure the experiments and description of each parameter can be found in that file.

 1. Create LP and/or SDP formulations in Python (current folder should be `src/`)
 ```